markjnkim/es_mod/01-html/content/step-5-trainers.md

 </div>
 ```

-Now the trainer's text is left-aligned because we added another class `text-left` to it.
+Now the trainer's `<article>` element text is left-aligned because we added another class `text-left` to it.
 This class was created for the sole purpose of left-aligning text when needed.

-When we add the next two trainers, we will also be applying `text-left` and `text-right` to them just as we did with this first one.
+When we add the next two trainers' `<article>` elements, we will also be applying `text-left` and `text-right` to them just as we did with this first one.

 Let's add some styles more specific to our trainers: